 - Foundations of Education

-Foundations of Education This course provides philosophical, historical, social and economical foundational background for students considering the teaching profession.
-This course includes a field experience.
-(2 credits)
+Foundations of Education (2 credits) This course provides philosophical, historical, social and economical foundational background for students considering the teaching profession.

 - Educational Psychology